craigbuckler/aframe-demo/presentation.md

 So the first thing we need is the A-frame library.
 That must go in the HTML head.

-We then require a single <a-scene> tag in our body.
+We then require a single `<a-scene>` tag in our body.
-A-frame uses the whole browser screen although you can use it in an iframe.
+A-frame uses the whole browser window although you can use it in an iframe.

 Next, we'll define the image within A-frames asset management system.
 This allows A-frame to pre-load and cache assets for better performance.

-Next, we can use the <a-sky> entity.
+Next, we can use the `<a-sky>` entity.
 This adds a background to our scene.
 It's effectively a sphere with a colour or image mapped onto it.

 Now this would work without any other code, but I'm going to add a camera control.